BU-Spark/ds-bad-landlords-data-pipeline/src/api-server/ApiServer.md

     - criteria : i, ii, iii, all
   - return format:
     - criteria i : {name, cases}
     - criteria ii : {name, address, violations, properties}.
 A violation is represented by violation case number whilst a property is represented by full address.
+Note that we return all landlords with a violation not necessarily those with 6+ violations.

-- GET /badlandlords/search:
+- GET /search:

   - Return bad landlords that meet the search query. in json format
   - params: